ChemCrow: Augmenting large-language models with chemistry tools: Methods

 \subsubsection{General tools}

-\paragraph{Web search} The web search tool is designed to provide the language model with the ability to access relevant information from the web.
+\paragraph{WebSearch} The web search tool is designed to provide the language model with the ability to access relevant information from the web.
 Utilizing SerpAPI\cite{serpapi}, the tool queries search engines and compiles a selection of impressions from the first page of Google search results.
-This allows the model to collect current and relevant information across a broad range of scientific subjects.
-A notable feature of this tool is its ability to serve as a starting point when the model receives a prompt that it cannot address or is uncertain about the appropriate tool to use.
-Integrating this tool enables the language model to efficiently expand its knowledge base, simplify the procedure of solving common scientific tasks, and verify the precision and dependability of the information it offers.
+This allows the model to collect current and relevant information across a broad range of scientific topics.
+A distinct characteristic of this instrument is its capacity to act as a launching pad when the model encounters a query it cannot tackle or is unsure of the suitable tool to apply.
+Integrating this tool enables the language model to efficiently expand its knowledge base, streamline the process of addressing common scientific challenges, and verify the precision and dependability of the information it offers.
+By default, LitSearch is preferred by the agent over the WebSearch tool.

-\paragraph{Literature search} The literature search tool focuses on extracting relevant information from scientific documents such as PDFs or text files (including raw HTML) to provide accurate and well-grounded answers to questions.
+\paragraph{LitSearch} The literature search tool focuses on extracting relevant information from scientific documents such as PDFs or text files (including raw HTML) to provide accurate and well-grounded answers to questions.
 This tool utilizes the paper-qa python package (https://github.com/whitead/paper-qa).
 By leveraging OpenAI Embeddings \cite{neelakantan2022text} and FAISS \cite{johnson2019billion}, a vector database, the tool embeds and searches through documents efficiently.
 A language model then aids in generating answers based on these embedded vectors.

 The literature search process involves embedding documents and queries into vectors and searching for the top k passages in the documents.
 Once these relevant passages have been identified, the tool creates a summary of each passage in relation to the query.
 These summaries are then incorporated into the prompt, allowing the language model to generate an informed answer.
-By grounding responses in the existing scientific literature, the literature search tool significantly enhances the model's ability to provide reliable and accurate information for routine scientific tasks, while also including references to the relevant papers.
+By anchoring responses in the existing scientific literature, the literature search tool significantly enhances the model's capacity to provide reliable and accurate information for routine scientific tasks, while also including references to the relevant papers.

+\paragraph{Python REPL} One of Langchain's standard tools, python REPL provides ChemCrow with a functional Python shell.
+This tool enables the LLM to write and run Python code directly, making it easier to accomplish a wide range of complex tasks.
+These tasks can range from performing numerical computations to training AI models and performing data analysis.